thejasprasad/Predictive_Modeling-Home_Sale_Price/README.md

 # Predictive_Modeling-Home_Sale_Price
+Analyzed a Kaggle dataset in R to generate a predictive model for predict sale prices of houses in the “test” dataset by creating a model with the “train” dataset.
 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, the goal was to predict the final price of each home.
+Kaggle score obtained for this prediction result was 0.1205 (rank 735).
+Multiple Linear Regression was used to train the model utilizing Forward, Backward and Stepwise Elimination methods.